 |Meniscus Tear: Rehabilitation Exercises|

 Symptoms of a meniscus tear depend on the size and location of the tear and whether other knee injuries occurred along with it.
-Since there are no nerve endings to the meniscus, pain is due to swelling and injury to surrounding tissues.
+Pain can also be due to swelling and injury to surrounding tissues.

 With small tears, you may have minimal pain at the time of the injury.
 Slight swelling often develops gradually over several days.
 Many times you can walk with only minimal pain, although pain increases with squatting, lifting, or rising from a seated position.
 These symptoms usually go away in 2 to 3 weeks although pain may recur with bending or twisting.